 translatingis false, as DynamoRIO may decide to store the translations at creation time for reasons of its own.

 Furthermore, if the client's modifications change any part of the machine state besides the program counter, the client should use dr_register_restore_state_event() or dr_register_restore_state_ex_event() (see State Restoration) to restore the registers to their original application values.
+DR attempts to reconstruct the instrlist_t for the faulting fragment; this list contains all instrs added by the basic block event(s) with

 For meta instructions that do not reference application memory (i.e., they should not fault), leave the translation field as NULL.
 A NULL value instructs DynamoRIO to use the subsequent application instruction's translation as the application address, and to fail when translating the full state.
 Since the full state will only be needed when relocating a thread (as stated, there will not be a fault here), failure indicates that this is not a valid relocation point, and DynamoRIO's thread synchronization scheme will use another spot.
 If the translation field is set to a non-NULL value, the client should be willing to also restore the rest of the machine state at that point (restore spilled registers, etc.) via dr_register_restore_state_event() or dr_register_restore_state_ex_event().
 This is necessary for meta instructions that reference application memory or that may deliberately fault when accessing client memory.
 DynamoRIO takes care of such potentially-faulting instructions added by its own API routines (dr_insert_clean_call() arguments that reference application data, dr_insert_mbr_instrumentation()'s read of application indirect branch data, etc.)